OlivierBlanvillain/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Conditional Types.md

 type Flatten<T> = T extends Array<infer U> ?
 U : T;
 ```

-Here, we used the `infer` keyword declaratively introduced a new generic type variable named `U` instead of specifying how to retrieve the element type of `T`.
+Here, we used the `infer` keyword to declaratively introduce a new generic type variable named `U` instead of specifying how to retrieve the element type of `T`.
 Within the true branch
 This frees us from having to think about how to dig through and probing apart the structure of the types we're interested.